Leveraging Audio and Text Modalities in Mental Health: A Study of LLMs Performance: Methodology

 For the transcription process, we used the Whisper \cite{radford2022robustspeechrecognitionlargescale} model, specifically the Large-V3 version, to transcribe the entire interview data, including both the interviewer’s prompts and the participant’s responses.
 The transcription provided in the dataset contained only the answers given by the participants, omitting the interviewer’s questions.
 By transcribing the whole interaction, we were able to capture crucial contextual information from the interviewer’s prompts (e.g., Ellie’s prompts), which can provide significant insights.
 These prompts often contain information that the models can exploit to classify the participants more effectively, as highlighted in previous research by Sergio Burdisso et al. (2024).

 One of the key features of Whisper’s architecture is its ability to handle multilingual transcription, background noise, and various accents with high precision.
-Whisper processes audio data in chunks, typically by converting the audio into spectrograms (a visual representation of sound) that can then be interpreted by the neural network.
+Whisper processes audio data in chunks, typically by converting the audio into spectrograms (a visual representation of sound) that the neural network can then interpret.
 This process allows Whisper to extract meaningful patterns from the audio signal, even in challenging acoustic conditions, such as overlapping speech or background noise.

 By utilizing Whisper to transcribe the full interview, we ensured that both the content and style of speech were accurately captured.
 This comprehensive transcription process was crucial for later stages of analysis, providing the model with richer data that could enhance classification performance.
 Whisper’s robust handling of varied audio conditions ensured the accuracy and reliability of the transcribed data, forming a solid foundation for the text-based models applied in subsequent analysis.